-All new students are required to complete a woodshop safety and basic information orientation session with the shop manager in which students learn the proper set up and maintenance of the stationary tools as well as how to do basic fabrication.
-This orientation includes all tools in the shop, including the table saw, chop saw, bandsaws, and sanders; it also includes instruction on how to operate the laser cutters.
+All new students are required to complete a woodshop safety and basic information orientation session with the shop manager in which students learn the proper setup and maintenance of the stationary tools and how to do basic fabrication.
+The orientation covers all tools in the shop, including the table saw, chop saw, bandsaws, and sanders; it also includes instruction on how to operate the laser cutters.
 Shop orientation sessions will be coordinated studio by studio.
-As the final step of this orientation, every student MUST sign the shop release.
-No one is permitted to use the shop without full orientation of all tools.
+As the final step of this orientation, every student must sign the shop release.
+No one iwho has not completed the full orientation will be allowed to use the shop.

 The 3-D printers and 3-D mill require an additional orientation.
-Please contact Kyle Henricks or David Costanza to arrange training and/or access.
+Please contact Kyle Henricks to arrange training and/or access.